Placito/Placito/README.md

 ### A passionate Developer that enjoy life and the adventure of living it 🌍

-- 🔭 Currently focused on personal growth.
+- 🔭 I’m currently working on [Datatekin](https://www.linkedin.com/company/datatekin/posts/?feedView=all)